akhan-msft/aks-day2/docs/modules/Module1/Lab-1a.md

 - **TimeoutSeconds** - The default is 1 second which may cause certain probes to timeout
 - **InitialDelaySeconds** - Sometimes a container may need additional time to ramp up and the default may not be applicable, this is especially true for workloads consuming a lot of downstream services line Databases, Message Brokers, etc.

-These are other reasons a POD may enter this state, the following can also cause this but unlikely.
+These are other reasons a Pod may enter this state, the following can also cause this but unlikely.
+Examine Kubelet, cluster logs for detailed information

 - **Node Issues:**
   - Issues with the Node itself, such as disk pressure, could indirectly cause containers to enter `CrashLoopBackOff` status.